 The First Three Months of Pregnancy - Keeping the Secret!

-Many women like to refrain from going public about their pregnancy until the three-month mark, when the risk of miscarriage is said to significantly reduce and they've had that reassuring first scan, which (hopefully) not only shows them that the baby's ok, but which gives irrefutable evidence that there is, indeed a baby in there, and they're not just imagining it/going crazy/getting fat!
+Many women refrain from going public about their pregnancy until after the three-month mark, when the risk of miscarriage is said to significantly reduce and they've had that reassuring first scan.
+A scan which (hopefully) not only shows them that the baby's fine, but also gives irrefutable evidence that there is indeed a baby in there, and they're not just imagining it, going crazy and getting fat!

 You might choose not to tell family and friends until this point because you don't want them to get too excited until you get this first all-clear.

 And you may decide not to tell your work colleagues if you have worries about how you'll be treated once people know that you're pregnant, or even about the safety of your job.

 Perhaps you just don't want people to know yet because it's a lovely experience for you and your partner to share alone, even just for a little while.
 Three whole months of having your own lovely secret, without those well-meaning relatives telling you what you should and shouldn't be eating, drinking, doing or thinking...
 Bliss!

 But then Mother Nature, in her infinite wisdom, ensures that if you're going to have pregnancy symptoms, then the ones which are most obvious and difficult to hide will occur during those first three special months.
 Ha ha!